canonical/pebble/README.md

         # (Optional) Group ID for starting service as a different user.
 If both
         # group and group-id are specified, the group's GID must match group-id.
         group-id: <gid>

+        # (Optional) If the service exits, perform this action: either restart
+        # the service after a backoff wait, exit the Pebble server, or simply
+        # ignore it (log the failure and transition the service to the
+        # "stopped" status).
+Default is "restart".
+        #
+        # If on-failure is set and the service's exit code is nonzero,
+        # on-failure takes precedence; if on-success is set and the service's
+        # exit code is zero, on-success takes precedence.
+        on-exit: restart | exit | ignore

+        # (Optional) If the service exits with a nonzero exit code, override
+        # on-exit and perform this action (see on-exit for details).
+        on-failure: restart | exit | ignore

+        # (Optional) If the service exits with a zero exit code, override
+        # on-exit and perform this action (see on-exit for details).
+        on-success: restart | exit | ignore

+        # (Optional) Initial backoff delay for the "restart" exit action.
+        # Default is half a second ("500ms").
+        backoff-delay: <duration>

+        # (Optional) After each backoff, the backoff delay is multiplied by
+        # this factor to get the next backoff time.
+Must be greater than or
+        # equal to one.
+Default is 2.0.
+        backoff-factor: <factor>

+        # (Optional) Limit for the backoff delay: when multiplying by
+        # backoff-factor to get the next backoff time, if the result is
+        # greater than this value, it is capped to this value.
+Default is
+        # half a minute ("30s").
+        backoff-limit: <duration>

+        # (Optional) After the service has been running successfully for this
+        # time, reset the backoff time.
+Default is ten seconds ("10s").
+        backoff-reset: <duration>
 ```

 ## API and clients